Our Story

 2015: Local Poverty Reduction Fund

 OTF partnered with the Treasury Board Secretariat (and ultimately moved to the Ministry of Children, Community and Social Services) to administer the Local Poverty Reduction Fund.
-The six-year, $50 million fund supports innovative, local, community-driven solutions that measurably improve the lives of those most affected by poverty.
+The six-year, $50 million fund supported 119 innovative, local, community-driven projects that measurably improved the lives of those most affected by poverty.

 2016: Ontario150 Community Capital Program

-On behalf of the Ministry of Heritage, Sport, Tourism and Culture Industries, we administered the Ontario150 Community Capital Program.
+On behalf of the Ministry of Tourism, Culture and Sport, we administered the Ontario150 Community Capital Program and invested in 204 projects with close to $22.9 million.
 It marked the 150th anniversary of Canada and the province of Ontario by providing one-time funding to support the repair, renovation, or retrofit of existing community facilities.

 Our story is still going strong.
-Since 2015, we have invested close to $613 million in support of over 3,600 projects across all of our programs.
+Since 1999, we have invested more than $2.9 billion in support of over 32,000 projects across all of our programs.

 We look forward to increasing our impact and strengthening our role in building healthy and vibrant communities across the province for decades to come.